jamilbk/modernbedou.in/_posts/2015-02-13-tiny-hacker-house-design-part-vi-wiring.markdown

 The corresponding breaker (the two handles on the left) is a double-throw breaker.
 That simply means it is actually two 50A breakers with a mechanism in place such that if one breaker trips, it forces the other 50A one to trip as well.
-So with a 50A outlet we actually get 50A + 50A = _100A_ at 120V, or 12,000W power.
+So with a standard four-wire 50A outlet we actually get 50A + 50A = _100A_ at 120V, or 12,000W power.
 That's over **three** times what the 30A outlet can provide and **five** times what a standard 20A outlet can provide.

 So what does this mean for a tinyhouse?
-If you think you'll ever need more power than what the three-wire 30A outlet can provide (namely 3600W), you need to make sure to use a 50A inlet and wire your house accordingly.
+If you think you'll ever need more power than what the three-wire 30A outlet can provide (namely 3,600W), you need to make sure to use a 50A inlet and wire your house accordingly.
 That means picking an inverter that can pass through split-phase AC input, and having at least two separate 50A electrical circuits for your tiny house: one for each hot